Happy Birthday, Mr. Bull Market!

 - Prepare financially.
 Review your current percentage allocations to stocks, bonds and bank accounts.
-What is your current goal and bear market strategy?
+What is your current goal and Bear market strategy?
 Possible strategies include:

 - Ride it out.
-Leave current stock and bond allocations and don’t make any changes when the bear market occurs.
+Leave current stock and bond allocations and don’t make any changes when the Bear market occurs.

-- React to the bear market.
+- React to the Bear market.
 After it occurs, move money from the bond funds to stock funds to return to your stock/bond allocation goal.

-- Work situation.
+- Consider your work situation.

 - Still working: Review the allocation of contributions to retirement and other investment accounts.

 - Do you need to withdraw funds from investments for living expenses or Required Minimum Distributions (RMDs)?
 Now – when the market is still doing well -- might be a good time to sell some stock investments to generate the cash.

 - Increase bank account balances s to minimize the need to sell investments when money is needed.
 It is possible for the bond market and stock market to decline at the same time.
 Bank accounts should never decrease in value.
 When stock and bond markets have both declined, it is a good time to use bank account withdrawals to generate needed income.